ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **"HAVE YOU THOUGHT ABOUT AN UPGRADE?"**

 During the pre-game sequence, after Step 4 but before Step 5, randomly select D3 players on your team that are eligible to play during this game.
-These players have been modifiedd by the professor.
+These players have been modified by the professor.

 Until the end of this game, each selected player gains a single randomly selected Skill from the Mutations category.
 However, at the start of Step 3 of the post-game sequence, roll a D6 for each of these players (unless they suffered, and did not recover from, a Casualty table result of 15-16, DEAD during the game):